bailey27/cppcryptfs/INSTALL.md

 Dokany
 ------
-Unless you want to develop for or debug Dokany, you should just install the Dokany release binaries from here.
+Unless you want to develop or debug Dokany, you should just install the Dokany release binaries from here.

 https://github.com/dokan-dev/dokany/releases

 Using DokanSetup_redist-VERSION.exe is probably the safest bet.
 Be sure to go into the installer options and select "install development files".

-Openssl
+OpenSSL
 ---------
-cppcryptfs uses Openssl for doing the actual encrypting and decrypting of data.
+cppcryptfs uses OpenSSL for doing the actual encrypting and decrypting of data.

 Please refer to the "INSTALL" file from the openssl distribution in case these instructions don't work.

-First clone openssl
+First clone OpenSSL

 ```
 cd \git